kentshenlim/authenticated-whisper/README.md

 ## TODO, DUE 22.11.2023

-- TODO: user view, post view
+- TODO: user view, user view attached to the profile top bar as well
 - TODO: user pat total
 - TODO: will need to do a connection connection to handle unresolved friend request
 - TODO: friends feature
-- TODO: opt in opt out for discover, need a boolean in user
 - TODO: change password
 - TODO: effect of changing displayName on friends list
 - TODO: app icon